department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="convicted-of-sex-offenses">Those convicted of certain sex offenses</button>
 <div id="convicted-of-sex-offenses" class="usa-accordion-content">

-You aren't eligible for burial in a VA national cemetery, Arlington National Cemetery, or a federally funded state or tribal cemetery if you were convicted of a Tier III sex offense and sentenced to a minimum of life imprisonment—and the conviction is final.
+You aren't eligible for burial in a VA national cemetery, Arlington National Cemetery, or a federally funded state or tribal cemetery if you were convicted of a Tier III sex offense and sentenced to a minimum of life imprisonment—and the conviction is final.<br>
 **Note:** Those in this category don't qualify for a Presidential Memorial Certificate, burial flag, or a headstone or marker.

 </div>